 The College celebrated its Centenary in a grand manner in July 1969 Dr. S. Radhakrishnan, the then President of India, inaugurated the celebrations.

 The B.Sc.
 (Special) course was started in 1966 in Mathematics, Physics, Chemistry, Botany and Zoology.
 But these courses were discontinued in 1969 when the Kerala University abolished them.

 The Government vide G.O (Ms.) No. 62/93/H. Edn. dated 14-5-1993, decided to shift the Graduate courses to another campus in a phased manner.
 Accordingly, the First year classes of the Eleven B.A, Degree courses were shifted to the new buildings for the Graduate Section at Kariavattom during 1993-94 and those of the B.Sc.
 Degree during 1994.95.
 The final year classes of the B.A ad the Second and final year classes of the B.Sc. courses will ceased to function in the College by the end of the academic year 1994-95 and 1995-96 respectively.

 The Government has decided to re-introduce the degree courses and to shift III year B.Sc.
 Classes from University College Graduate Section, Kariavattom to this college from the academic year 1996-97 onwards.

 MPhil courses in 13 disciplines have been newly started from the academic year 1994-95.
-The University College now comprises 20 Post Graduate departments and 18 Graduate departments with about 278 members of staff (Teaching and Non-teaching) and over 3164 students on its roll.
+The University College now conducts 21 Post Graduate programmes and 18 Graduate programmes with about 278 members of staff (Teaching and Non-teaching) and over 3164 students on its roll.

 This College has been recognised by the University as a Research Centre for M. Phil and Ph.D Degree in twelve disciplines.